icpc/ccs-specs/Contest_Control_System_Requirements.md

 #### Number of Problems

 The CCS must support at least 15 problems.
-Specifically any UI, scoreboards or other reports should be fully useable with that number of problems.
+Specifically any UI, scoreboards or other reports should be fully usable with that number of problems.

 #### Number of Teams